liesenf/andreasliesenfeld.github.io/modeling-actionformation.md

 intersubjective formation of social action in the turn-taking system

+## How to (not) formalize talk-in-interaction

+formal representations of talk

 ## Speech act theory-based descriptions of action formation:

 Segmented discourse relation theory (SDRT), Type Theory with Records(TTR)-based models (e.g. Ginzburg's conversation-oriented semantics or KoS (with is not an acronym))